wasabipesto/beehive/src/ssh-tarpit/index.md

 })
 ```

-I expect many of these are proxied, and so are more revealing of locations that just aren't as responsive to takedown requests or reports of malicious activity than the locations of actual attackers.
+I expect many of these are proxied, and so are more revealing of providers that just aren't as responsive to takedown requests or reports of malicious activity than the locations of actual attackers.
 Still, it's interesting to see where the hotspots are.

+## Aggregated

 We can also break down the stats by country or domain to see just how egregious some are.